Canine Gastropexy: How to Prevent Dog Bloat

 March 27th, 2017 by Cherished Companions Animal Clinic

-When chatting with families at the dog park or out on walks, you may hear stories of dogs that have battled dog bloat.
+When chatting with other pet parents, you may hear of dogs that have battled “dog bloat”

 As you can imagine, it’s very serious.

-Our Castle Rock veterinarians have created this article to share one option for preventing dog bloat.
+Our Castle Rock veterinarians have created this article to share an option for preventing dog bloat.

 It’s a procedure called canine gastropexy.